-Oxford Sculptors Group exhibition at Greys Court
+Art Season at Greys Court

-The Oxford Sculptors Group was formed in 2002 and now has around 80 established sculptors based in Oxfordshire and surrounding counties.
+The Oxford Sculptors Group was formed in 2002 and now has around 90 established sculptors based in Oxfordshire and surrounding counties.
 The group includes many full-time professional sculptors, as well as some self-taught artists.
 They have put on exhibitions in a number of other National Trust properties, as well as at various art weeks and within art galleries.

 Buying the sculptures